Everyone deserves to live a life free from abuse, especially at home or at the hands of an intimate partner.

 The app is also designed to be used by specialist and non-specialist practitioners and other employers, and for anyone looking for information about issues around domestic abuse such as online safety, stalking and harassment and sexual consent.

-Bright Sky is live in the UK, Ireland and the Czech Republic, and launches in Romania in April 2020.
+Bright Sky is live in the UK, Ireland, Czech Republic and Romania.
 By March 2021, our ambition is for Bright Sky to be live in 12 countries.

 TecSOS – Spain, Portugal, Ireland, Germany, UK